 What are the flushing requirements for eyewash stations?

-Both gravity fed portable eyewashes and plumbed eyewash stations require flushing of 0.4 (GPM) gallons per minute for a full 15 minutes and valves that activate in 1 second or less and stay open to leave the hands free.
+A gravity fed portable and plumbed eyewash both require flushing of 0.4 (GPM) gallons per minute for a full 15 minutes and valves that activate in 1 second or less and stay open to leave the hands free.
 The heads of the units must be positioned 33” to 45” from the floor and 6” from the wall.
-Plumbed eyewashes should provide the flushing fluid at 30 pounds per square inch (PSI) with an uninterrupted water supply.
+A plumbed unit should provide the flushing fluid at 30 pounds per square inch (PSI) with an uninterrupted water supply